llukkah/Yearn/README.md

 - [ ] Search Bar to see locations, other users, or tags.
 - [ ] The functionality to contact other users via direct message
 - [ ] Tags for specific locations
 - [ ] Randomizer button link in Navigation Bar to display random location of another user & their bucketlist for that location for inspiration.
-User's information will no be displayed; only location and bucketlist will be displayed.
+User's information will not be displayed; only location and bucketlist will be displayed.